stefanv/blog/content/posts/2018-10-31-using-org-mode-with-neomutt.md

 title: Linking to emails in org-mode (using neomutt)
 tags: ['org-mode', 'emacs', 'python', 'mutt']
 status: published
-description: Where we store links to emails in org-mode, and open them using neomutt.
+summary: Where we store links to emails in org-mode, and open them using neomutt.
 ---